MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 #### Using Valid From and Valid To dates

-When you [add an article](knowledge-base-articles.html#add-an-article), specify **Valid From** and **Valid To** dates if you want to control:
+You can specify optional **Valid From** and/or **Valid To** dates when you [add an article](knowledge-base-articles.html#add-an-article).

-* When the article becomes active
-* If and when the article becomes inactive

 For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a finite period of time.
 Or, you might have an article that you want to become active on a certain date and remain so indefinitely.
-You can satisfy requirements like these with the **Valid From** and/or **Valid To** date fields.
+You can satisfy requirements like these with **Valid From** and/or **Valid To**.